What the Heck Is Regenerative Farming?

-We hear the word “regenerative” thrown around more and more these days.
-Similar to its previous iteration “sustainable”, this term has come to reflect an ambiguous concept touted by farmers and eco-enthusiasts alike.
+You've heard the word “regenerative” thrown around more often these days, haven't you?
+Like the word “sustainable”, this term has come to reflect an ambiguous concept touted by farmers and eco-enthusiasts alike.
 Turns out, regenerative is not only a natural function of life, but also is a farm tag confirming your food comes from a healthy and vibrant ecosystem.

 We can break it down further to say, anyone or anything that is alive is designed and organized to regenerate.
 And when they can no longer regenerate themselves, their remaining form is used to regenerate other forms of life.
 We are alive to give new life within and beyond ourselves.
 That is what makes us regenerative.
 Make sense?

-Now what the heck does this have to do with farming?
 Well for starters, farming is the process by which our aliveness interacts with other forms of aliveness in the cultivation of food.
-This food is comprised of a myriad of life forms--plant, animal, fungi, bacteria, even viruses!--which when eaten and digested (aka damage and disturbance) allow our own life forms to continue their active process of regeneration.
-So in effect, eating food is a way we consciously experience regeneration on a regular basis.
+This food is made up of a myriad of life forms—plant, animal, fungi, bacteria, even viruses!—which when eaten and digested (aka damage and disturbance) allow our own life forms to continue their active process of regeneration.
+So in effect, eating food is a way we consciously experience regeneration on a daily basis.

-So if farming is the cultivation of food that regenerates us, can cultivation itself be regenerative?
+If farming is the cultivation of food that regenerates us, can cultivation itself be regenerative?
 Absolutely.
-What this means is that the process of seeding, nurturing, inoculating, and ultimately growing that which then grows us, must embed itself in the naturally-occurring cycles of disturbance and renewal.
+What this means is that the process of seeding, nurturing, inoculating, and ultimately growing that which then grows us, must embed itself in the naturally occurring cycles of disturbance and renewal.

 Here on the farm, our animals create the necessary disturbance on our pastures to stimulate improved plant growth, increase carbon deposits in the soil instead of the atmosphere, and encourage soil fertility (think microbe-city).
 This in turn raises water retention and percolation for clean run-off into our streams.
 This happens just from our animals doing what they (doo)—eating and excreting—while being frequently moved around the pasture.